sini-codes/Koinonia/README.md

 ## What is Koinonia?

-Following the [original meaning](https://en.wikipedia.org/wiki/Koinonia), Koinonia is a package manager designed to work tightly with Unity GameEngine.
+Following the [original meaning](https://en.wikipedia.org/wiki/Koinonia), Koinonia is a package manager designed to work tightly with Unity Engine.

 ## Features